This young litigation finance startup just secured $100 million to chase cases it thinks will win – TechCrunch

 TC: Who owns equity in Legalist?
 You went through Y Combinator.
 You raised a little venture funding.
 But you also now have this fund.

-ES: Y Combinator owns 7 percent of the company [because Legalist went through its accelerator program, intending to become a legal analytics company].
+ES: Y Combinator owns 7% of the company [because Legalist went through its accelerator program, intending to become a legal analytics company].
 [Other stakeholders] include VY Capital and Refactor Capital .

 TC: How will they eventually liquidate their stakes?
 Does a company like Legalist go public?

-Note: Correction: This story originally reported that Legalist co-founder Christian Haigh had graduated from Harvard; he was entered into a joint BS/MS program, but he also dropped out of school with Shang when the two were accepted into Y Combinator.